 Because its popularity has spread in recent years, Ashwagandha extract, pills, powders, tinctures and gummies have cropped up all over the shelves of whole foods and natural grocers.
 But not all Ashwagandha supplements are sourced, extracted, and formulated with the same quality controls, so be selective when choosing one.

-Our organic Ashwagandha root powder extract is hand-harvested in India and 3rd party tested to ensure purity and quality.
+Our organic Ashwagandha powder is hand-harvested in India and 3rd party tested to ensure purity and quality.
 It’s a 15:1 concentrate, meaning that in every 1/4 tsp, you get 600mg of Ashwagandha.

 So what are the health benefits of Ashwagandha?
 Here’s everything you need to know.